top of page

 This will vary from lender to lender but, as a general rule of thumb, you will need to supply the following:

-Sole Trader: you will need to provide your most recent Tax Calculations and Tax Year Overviews (TYO’s), usually the last three years – you can obtain these from your accountant or online via the Government Gateway.
+Sole Trader: you will need to provide your most recent Tax Calculations and Tax Year Overviews (TYO’s), usually the last two years – you can obtain these from your accountant or online via the Government Gateway.

 Company Director: as above so your Tax Calculations / TYO’s.
-However, if you are keen to use your share of Net/Gross Profit you will need to supply full and completed company accounts, usually covering the last 2-3 years - some lenders will ask your accountant to complete and return a specific reference letter or certificate.
+However, if you are keen to use your share of Net/Gross Profit you will need to supply full and completed company accounts, usually covering the last two years - some lenders will ask your accountant to complete and return a specific reference letter or certificate.
 Business bank statements can sometimes be requested to back up your income too.

-How Much Can You Borrow?
+I'm Self Employed, How Much Can You Borrow?

-The mortgage term will also have a say in how much you will be offered – so if you are looking to take a mortgage over 15 years and with some commitments in the background, it is unlikely that you will be offered anywhere near at the levels noted above.
+The mortgage term will also have a say in how much you will be offered – so if you are looking to take a mortgage over 15 years and with some commitments in the background, it is unlikely that you will be offered anywhere near the levels noted above.

 Lastly, your deposit plays a crucial role in determining the amount a lender will consider offering you.
 The more you can put down, the lower the risk for the lender, which can in turn increase the options and amount available to you.